Home Australia Road Trip – Complete Guide

 In the South of Australia, don’t forget that winter can be very cool.
 Temperatures can fall between 5 and 15 degrees.
 In some areas there is even snow, with minus temperatures at night (around Canberra, Australian Alps etc.)

-If you plan to work in Australia
+If you plan to work in farms in Australia

 It’s also important to be aware of the seasons if you plan to work in Australia.
 If you want to find a fruit picking job to finance your road trip, you’ll need to know about the harvest seasons.